bbauska/2025/README.md

 SMITH  Thanks very much.

 GIROUX  It’s great.
 It's invigorating.
-Thanks a lot. ≈ç
+Thanks a lot.

 HENRY A. GIROUX currently holds the McMaster University Chair for Scholarship in the Public Interest in the English and Cultural Studies Department and is the Paulo Freire Distinguished